 A website promoting Angel Business Club warns that “the website should not be deemed to be an offer to engage in any investment activity.”
-Funny, that’s exactly what Angel Business Club is doing.
-It’s pushing so-called investments.
+Funny, isn’t that exactly what the Angel Business Club is doing.

 Building a business is extremely difficult.
 Building a business that requires capital is even more difficult.
 This is why most businesses fail in the first five years.